delpinolisette/delpinolisette.github.io/num_anal.md

 ### Why Floating Point?

-We want to write numbers stored in computers in binary double precision - and for that we need
+We want to write numbers stored in computers in binary double precision - and for that we need - the sign number, the exponent that is shifted, and the 52-bit mantissa!